You want smart political talk without the meltdowns?

 We'll keep you informed and entertained without ruining your day.

-Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-I glad you're with us.
+All right, glad you're with us.

-Our number, you want to be a part of the program.
+You want to be a part of the program?

 I want to play again.

-The president holds his press conference today.
+Now, the president holds this press conference today.

-And our goal is to get every American citizen, every Afghan that helped us, even women that are in the field of journalism, anybody's life who will be in jeopardy if, in fact, they are left behind.
+We don't know the exact number of people that are there, Americans, and our goal is to get every American citizen, every Afghan that helped us, even women that are in the field of journalism, anybody's life who will be in jeopardy if, in fact, they are left behind.

-Yeah, the only problem with this is he's obviously not paying attention to the fact that there is a ton of press already out there.
+Yeah, the only problem with this is he's obviously not paying attention to the fact that there is a ton of press already out there about the Taliban, their deplorable, despicable treatment of women, how all these Afghani women are living in fear, how they are going home to home.

-That's right, Taliban brutality, house to house in Afghanistan, hanging people if they can identify them as having in any way worked with the United States in the last 20 years.
+Taliban brutality, house to house in Afghanistan, hanging people if they can identify them as having in any way worked with the United States in the last 20 years.

-Afghan journalists attempts to flee, describing the efforts over the sound of gunfire.
+Afghan journalists' attempts to flee, describing the efforts over the sound of gunfire.

-Taliban fighters now they apparently have a Black Hawk helicopter, a military helicopter.
+Taliban fighters, now they apparently have a Black Hawk helicopter, a military helicopter.

 Now they're dressed as U.S. troops and mocking America with propaganda videos.